xADDBx/ToyBox-RogueTrader/ToyBox/ReadMe.md

 ### Toybox Rogue - Ver 1.7.21 (built for 1.4.1.217)
 * (***ADDB***) Fix Experience multiplier for some mobs and skill checks.
 * (***ADDB***) Proper Buff Rank handling
+* (***ADDB***) Remove "Refill consumables in belt slots if in inventory" as it is buggy.
+If anyone is actually using this reach out and we'll attempt to fix it.

 ### Toybox Rogue - Ver 1.7.20 (built for 1.4.1.217)
 * (***ADDB***) Fix ToyBox breaking Owlmods in weird/random ways when it loads blueprints.
 (This is considered a major issue so previous versions will be marked as incompatible)